An Aggressive Litigator On Your Side

 Third-Degree Misdemeanor (M3)

-An M3 misdemeanor can be punished by fines of up to $500 and a maximum jail sentence of 60 days.
+A third-degree misdemeanor can be punished by fines of up to $500 and a maximum jail sentence of 60 days.
 An example of a misdemeanor in the third degree is negligent assault.

 Second-Degree Misdemeanor (M2)